Last updated on October 17, 2025

 That wraps up everything you need to know about the different Urza lands in Magic!
 I’ve always been a big artifact and colorless player, which means I’ve had my fair share of playing the Tron lands.

 What do you think of the Tron lands, or Urza's Saga?
-Are they super underrated and powerful thanks to their inability to be destroyed by most cards, or are they too hindered by the fact that you need all three?
-Let me know your thoughts in the comments below or over in the official Draftsim Discord.
+How do they compare with your favorite artifact lands?
+Are they super underrated and powerful thanks to their inability to be destroyed by most cards, or are they too hindered by the fact that you need lots of them?
+Let me know your thoughts in the comments or over in the official Draftsim Discord.

 Until next time, stay safe and stay healthy!